 Cost of Product Sold (Exclusive of Depreciation and Amortization).
 Cost of product sold (exclusive of depreciation and amortization) is primarily comprised of petroleum coke expense and freight and distribution expenses.
-Cost of product sold excluding depreciation and amortization for the year ended December 31, 2009 was \$42.2 million compared to \$32.6 million for the year ended December 31, 2008.
-The increase of \$9.6 million for the year ended December 31, 2009 as compared to the year ended December 31, 2008 was primarily the result of inventory change of \$6.1 million, \$2.6 million increase in freight expense and increase in hydrogen costs of \$1.6 million, partially offset by a decrease in pet coke cost of \$1.2 million over the comparable periods.
+Cost of product sold excluding depreciation and amortization for the year ended December 31, 2009 was \$42.2 million compared to \$32.6 million for the year ended December 31, 2009 as compared to the year ended December 31, 2008 was primarily the result of inventory change of \$6.1 million, \$2.6 million increase in freight expense and increase in hydrogen costs of \$1.6 million, partially offset by a decrease in pet coke cost of \$1.2 million for the comparable periods.

 Direct Operating Expenses (Exclusive of Depreciation and Amortization).
 Direct operating expenses for our Nitrogen fertilizer operations include costs associated with the actual operations of the nitrogen fertilizer plant, such as repairs and maintenance, energy and utility costs, catalyst and chemical costs, outside services, labor and environmental compliance costs.
 Nitrogen fertilizer direct operating expenses (exclusive of depreciation and amortization) for the year ended December 31, 2009 were \$84.5 million as compared to \$86.1 million for the year ended December 31, 2008.
-The decrease of \$1.6 million for the year ended December 31, 2009 as compared to the year ended December 31, 2008 was primarily the result of net decreases in expenses associated with downtime repairs and maintenance (\$6.5 million), turnaround (\$3.4 million), outside services and other direct operating expenses (\$0.7 million), property taxes (\$0.7 million), and insurance (\$0.2 million).
-These decreases in direct operating expenses were partially offset by increases in expenses associated with utilities (\$4.4 million), labor (\$2.4 million), catalyst (\$1.0 million) and combined with a decrease in the price we receive for sulfur produced as a by-product of our manufacturing process (\$2.0 million).
+The decrease of \$1.6 million for the year ended December 31, 2009 as compared to the year ended December 31, 2008 was primarily the result of net decreases in expenses associated with downtime repairs and maintenance (\$6.5 million), turnaround (\$3.4 million), outside services and other direct operating expenses (\$0.7 million), and insurance (\$0.2 million).
+These decreases in direct operating expenses were partially offset by increases in expenses associated with a decrease in the price we receive for sulfur produced as a by-product of our manufacturing process (\$2.0 million).